mwilc0x/surfsup/README.md

 https://developer.worldweatheronline.com/auth/register

-surfsup now supports magicseaweed!
-They are awesome and have an amazing website for surf report data.
+*surfsup now supports magicseaweed!* They are awesome and have an amazing website for surf report data!
+Check them out.

 http://magicseaweed.com/developer/forecast-api

-Set your keys as environment variable(s) on your machine...
+Set your key(s) as environment variable(s) on your machine...

 OSX: